jdelacroix/k3_udp_driver/README.md

 A UDP server that can be used to control the Khepera III (K3) mobile robot over the network.
 Accepts left and right wheel speeds, as well as, a request for the IR and encoder data.

-The non-threaded version handles control and data sequentially on the same port, while the threaded version can handle control and data simultaneously on the same port.
+The non-threaded version handles control and data sequentially on the same port (4555), while the threaded version can handle control and data simultaneously on the same port (4555 and 4556, respectively).

 ## Protocol